The Benefits of Slugging (And How to Do It)

 Similar to humectant, you’ve probably seen the terms ‘occlusive’ and ‘emollient’ intermixed in beauty blogs and skincare product descriptions, usually referring to a moisturizer or facial oil.

 Occlusive technically means “to close”.
 In medicine, it refers to a bandage that helps keep air from reaching an open wound.
 That’s a great way to think about it in terms of skincare, too; an occlusive ingredient provides a barrier on top of the skin to prevent transepidermal water loss (or TEW)—basically, it stops dehydration.
 Something emollient is skin-softening, which is why you’ll hear many ingredients for dry skin described that way.
-Emollients are waxy, oily substances, including ingredients like fatty acid, shea butter, coconut oil (find it in our Body Oil), and yes—petrolatum.
+Emollients are waxy, oily substances, including ingredients like fatty acid, shea butter, coconut oil and yes—petrolatum.

 Occlusive and emollient go hand-in-hand; together, they keep skin’s moisture barrier smooth, supple, and strong—able to better defend against outside intruders (like pollution and harsh climates) that contribute to dry skin, premature aging, inflammation, and more.